© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castle Mound near Swan Hotel is a scheduled monument protected by Cadw under reference BR077.
 View the official record →

-Castle Mound near Swan Hotel is a motte, a form of Norman defensive earthwork characteristic of the eleventh and twelfth centuries.
+Castle Mound near Swan Hotel is a motte, a form of medieval defensive earthwork characteristic of the Norman period in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR077.

 Castle Mound near Swan Hotel dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castle Mound near Swan Hotel is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR077.